 As with all Kias, the Stinger is covered by a seven-year, 100,000-mile warranty that's longer than any other car in the same class.
 If the car is sold through a Kia Used Approved Dealership when less than 18 months old or with less than 18,000 miles on the clock, the warranty will be topped up to match that of a new model.
 Servicing should be affordable and the various pre-paid servicing packages you can buy will further help manage costs in this regard, with 'Care-3' or 'Care-3 Plus' packages offering retail customers fixed-cost, inflation-proof servicing for either three or five years.

 Think of everything you expect a Kia to be.
 Bet you're not thinking of anything like this.
 But then that's just the point.
 The Stinger has been designed to get you thinking differently.
-It's arguably more stylish than rival Audi A5 Sportback, BMW 3 Series GT and Volkswagen Arteon models.
+It's arguably more stylish than rival Audi A5 Sportback, BMW 4 Series Gran Coupe and Volkswagen Arteon models.
 It's certainly much better value, will be better equipped and will probably offer you a lot more performance for your money.
 True, efficiency figures aren't quite up to Teutonic standards.
 And the boot is a little smaller than rival trunks.
 But otherwise, this design is impressively hard to fault.

+With this revised model, we're disappointed that lower-order models have been deleted from the range.
+And that you still can't have 4WD in the top V6 GT S. But otherwise, we still like the Stinger very much.
+Its upgraded cabin certainly feels now more appropriate to its exalted price point.
 This is the South Korean maker laying claim to be a world-class car manufacturer.
 And with a Stinger in your driveway, that claim would seem to be very credible indeed.

 Kia Stinger review by Jonathan Crouch